Smart system: Automotive sector

 In the automotive sector, smart systems integration will be a key enabler for pre-crash systems and predictive driver assistance features to reach the goal of the Road Safety Action Plan to halve the number of traffic deaths by 2020.
 Furthermore, smart systems are considered fundamental for sustainable and energy-efficient mobility, e.g., hybrid and electric traction.

 Internet of Things

-Smart systems also considerably contribute to the development of the future Internet of Things, in that they provide smart functionality to everyday objects, e.g., to industrial goods in the supply chain, or to food products in the food supply chain.
+Smart systems also contribute to the development of the future Internet of Things, in that they provide smart functionality to everyday objects, e.g., to industrial goods in the supply chain, or to food products in the food supply chain.
 With the help of active RFID technology, wireless sensors, real-time sense and response capability, energy efficiency, as well as networking functionality, objects will become smart objects.
-These smart objects could support the elderly and the disabled.
-The close tracking and monitoring of food products could improve food supply and quality.
-Smart industrial goods could store information about their origin, destination, components, and use.
-And waste disposal could become a truly efficient individual recycling process.
+Smart industrial goods could store information about their origin, destination, components, and use and waste disposal could become an efficient individual recycling process.

 Armatix developed a pistol that uses an RFID-active wristwatch to function.